hputnam/HI_Pdam_Parental/README.md

-#Adult preconditining to ocean acidification induces positive offspring response
+#Adult preconditioning to ocean acidification induces positive offspring response

 This repository includes data and analysis scripts to accompany: Nurtured by Nature:Adult preconditining to ocean acidification induces positive offspring response